2017 AORC: A Season of Change

 While 2017 will mark the 12th consecutive year that Yamaha has been naming-right sponsor to the AORC, and the third year that Transmoto has been the major sponsor for the Enduro Junior class (EJ, formerly the “19 & Under”), there are some huge changes in store for the series this year.
 We’ll flesh these out in a more detailed season preview in the coming weeks, but in the meantime, just consider how different the 2017 AORC landscape will look:

 - Only five of last year’s top-10 Outright AORC finishers will line up at Dungog.
 The reigning Outright champ, Daniel Sanders, is racing Enduro GP in Europe.
 Runner-up (and E2 class champ), Tye Simmonds, will be focusing his energy on desert racing only in 2017.
-Third Outright and former two-time champ, Chris Hollis, has retires.
+Third Outright and former two-time champ, Chris Hollis, has retired.
 And both Glenn Kearney and Tom McCormack have also officially hung up their boots.

 - Gone also for 2017 is Yamaha’s CDR Yamaha Off-Road team, which leaves AJ Roberts Active8 Yamalube team to spearhead Yamaha’s 2017 assault, led by former class champs, Josh Green and Beau Ralston (who’ll race a YZ300 two-banger in the E3 class).